-3. There are five affectionate cats on the premises.
+3. There are four affectionate cats on the premises.
 If you are allergic to cats, our house will not be a suitable place for you to stay.

 ONE (small) REQUEST:

-If any volunteers are arriving directly from the USA or EUROPE, we would LOVE it if you could bring any of these hard-to-get items: bicarbonate of soda (baking soda - the biggest box you can find), organic/heirloom seeds (currently seeking: loofah, catnip, nettle, & parsley), and various food items we crave from time to time but can't find in Ecuador (ask what we're craving).
+If any volunteers are arriving directly from the USA or EUROPE, we would LOVE it if you could bring any of these hard-to-get items: organic/heirloom seeds (currently seeking: loofah, catnip, nettle, & parsley), and various food items we crave from time to time but can't find in Ecuador (ask what we're craving).
 We'd really appreciate it if you could bring us any of these things and will happily reimburse.
 Thanks!

-We look forward to meeting you in Mompiche in 2021.
+We look forward to meeting you in Mompiche soon!